HarshdeepKahlon/hiring2020/README.md

 **Contribute by making a pull request or drop us a message on Twitter at [@hiring2020](https://twitter.com/hiring2020)**

+**Note**: If you are contributing to the actively hiring list, please don't add the entries in alphabetical order.
+New entries should be added at the top.

 ### Actively Hiring List

 |               Company              | Country |       Job Type      |                    Position